 Step 2: As an international student, before the Faculty can register you, pre-registration clearance needs to be obtained from the International Academic Programmes Office (IAPO).
 Email: INT-IAPO@uct.ac.za.
 Proof of payment of fees, a copy of your passport identification page, a copy of your study visa and proof of medical insurance are required for this.
 IAPO can assist you in obtaining a study permit by issuing you with a letter of undertaking for the embassy/home affairs office where you are applying.
-Please email: nosizwe.mgudlwa@ uct.ac.za if this is required.
+If you require this assistance please email: nosizwe.mgudlwa@uct.ac.za